 Whatever your reason you quit writing is – it’s okay, and it’s completely legitimate.

-The important thing is that you do return to writing after a while.
+The important thing is that you return to writing after a while.

-However, it can be tough to just jump back into it after a long break.
+However, it’s tough to just jump back into it after a long break.
 You may feel lost and like you’ve lost the writing skills you worked hard to build.

-Don’t worry – it’s not easy and it doesn’t happen in a single day – but you can get back into writing and start crushing it again.
+Don’t worry, it doesn’t happen in a single day, but you can get back into writing and start crushing it again.